 Client: Defendant Trailer Express Inc. d/b/a Trailer Express Manufacturing, Inc.

 Case Summary: Plaintiffs, on behalf of their minor son, filed suit against Defendant trailer manufacturer for injuries the son allegedly suffered as a result of a defect in the trailer’s design.
-Plaintiffs and their son were Oklahoma residents.
+The plaintiffs and their son were Oklahoma residents.
 Defendant manufacturer was a small Missouri corporation with minimal-to-no contact with the State of Oklahoma.
 Defendant moved to dismiss Plaintiffs’ action for lack of personal jurisdiction.

 Case Disposition: Order entered in favor of Defendant dismissing case for lack of personal jurisdiction.
 (Opinion Citation: Hedges v.
 Trailer Express, Inc., 2015 WL 402857 (W.D.
 Okla.
 Jan.
 29, 2015).